vtpaiva/touristic-graph-search/README.md

 *   **Graph Size:** The number of nodes and edges in the graph affects the number of iterations the algorithm needs to perform.
 *   **Heuristic Calculation:** Each node expansion requires the calculation of the heuristic, which can be costly depending on the graph's complexity.
 *   **Pathfinding in Reduced Graph:** When reducing the graph, the time complexity increases as the number of shortest path calculations grows.
 For each pair of touristic points, A* is run, which can be computationally expensive in large graphs.

+### Conclusion

+The algorithms implemented in this project offer efficient ways to explore and find optimal paths in a graph.
+We explored two types of graph search algorithms: a blind search algorithm and an informed search algorithm using A*.

+1. **Blind Search Algorithm (Recursive Blind Search)**: This algorithm performs a brute-force traversal of the graph.
+It recursively explores all possible paths, ensuring that all the touristic points are visited while adhering to the time limit.
+While this algorithm guarantees the discovery of all possible solutions, it may not always be efficient due to its exhaustive nature, especially when the graph size increases.

+2. **A* Algorithm with Heuristic Search**: The A* algorithm combines the power of greedy search and Dijkstra’s algorithm by utilizing a heuristic function to estimate the cost of reaching the goal.
+In our case, we used the Euclidean distance as the heuristic to find the shortest path between nodes.
+This method is significantly more efficient than blind search, as it directs the search toward the goal more intelligently by focusing on promising paths.

+3. **Graph Reduction for Touristic Points**: To optimize the search for the best route, we reduced the graph to only include the starting point and touristic points.
+This reduction simplifies the problem and allows for quicker pathfinding, especially when using the A* algorithm.
+By focusing only on the critical points, the complexity of the search space is greatly reduced.

+4. **Maximizing Visited Points**: The `maxPointsPath` function attempts to visit as many points of interest as possible within the given time limit, providing a balance between efficiency and coverage.
+It ensures that the solution is not just optimal in terms of time but also maximizes the number of visited points.

+### Performance Considerations

+- The **A* search** with heuristic significantly outperforms the blind search, especially in larger graphs with many nodes and edges.
+The time complexity of A* is generally more efficient due to its heuristic guidance.
+- The **blind search** approach, while exhaustive, may be impractical for larger graphs due to its potential exponential growth in the number of paths to explore.

+### Future Improvements

+- For larger datasets, further optimizations can be made to improve both the blind search and A* algorithm, such as pruning unpromising paths or using more advanced heuristics.
+- Additional features, such as incorporating dynamic updates or real-time data, could also be implemented to make the solution more adaptable to changing conditions.